-Many home-owners now find themselves on the look-out for the latest deals; scouring the malls and websites of their favourite retailers in search of a deal or to cross off the next item from their Christmas list.
+Many home-owners now find themselves on the look-out for the latest deals; scouring the websites of their favourite travel sites in search of a deal for their next summer vacation.
 One deal that Canadians might not be on the look-out for is their mortgage renewal – leaving their mortgage to the last minute before making a decision – and that’s exactly what Canada’s largest banks count on.

 Typically, if you hold your mortgage through one of Canada’s largest banks, you might receive a sleek, carefully packaged letter outlining a ‘limited time offer’ or ‘special rate’ 2-3 weeks before your mortgage comes due.

 As pretty as that offer may be, the ‘special rate’ typically isn’t worth the high-gloss paper it’s been printed on, as these offers typically include rates 1.5% to 2% higher than what you get if other lenders or banks were to compete for your business.